-Ask: Our clients wanted more people to use NeighborhoodofGood.com, a platform that makes it easy for people to volunteer.
-We also wanted to change brand perception so that people see State Farm as a brand that doesn’t just care about communities, they are active in communities.
+State Farm wanted more people to be aware of and use NeighborhoodofGood.com, a platform that makes it easy for people to volunteer.
+They also wanted to reinforce the brand perception that State Farm is active in communities.

 CD: Brandon Stuart